Reprinted - Marine Corps Magazine(Summer '96)

-Quick to act when the lives of the small group were endangered by two grenades which landed directly in front of them, PFC Lucas unhesitatingly hurled himself over his comrades upon 1 grenade and pulled the other under him, absorbing. the whole blasting forces of the explosions in his own body in order to shield his companions from the concussion and murderous flying fragments.
+Quick to act when the lives of the small group were endangered by two grenades that landed directly in front of them, PFC Lucas unhesitatingly hurled himself over his comrades upon 1 grenade and pulled the other under him, absorbing. the whole blasting forces of the explosions in his own body in order to shield his companions from the concussion and murderous flying fragments.
 By his inspiring action and valiant spirit of self-sacrifice, he not only protected his comrades from certain injury or possible death but also enabled them to rout the Japanese patrol and continue the advance.

 The broken, bloody, shrapnel-riddled soldier the stretcher-bearers hustled away had been 17 for less than a week.

 A surgeon said, "he was too dam young and too damn tough to die."
 That was offshore aboard the hospital ship Samaritan when it began to look as if Lucas would live.
 Before the doctors were done, he'd go under the knife 22 times.
 There are still about 200 pieces of scrap iron in him, some the size of .22-caliber bullets.
 Lucas sets off airport metal detectors.